MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 ## Summary
 * {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MeVisLab MATE">}} is a build-in text editor which can be used to create module help files, module panels or to create module interactionss via Python scripting.
 * You can create help files via the module context menu using MeVisLab Mate.
-* You can add an example network to your macro module via the .def file
+* You can add an example network to your macro module via the .def file.

 [//]: <> (MVL-653)